remo5000/cs2030-cheatsheet/cheatsheet.md

 - The third step allows for variable arity methods (in addition to those in steps 1 and 2).

 Within a step, if any applicable methods were found, the proceeding steps will be skipped.
 If multiple applicable methods were found, the most specific method will be selected.
 If there are more than 1 most specific methods, the method invocation is _ambiguous_ and you get a compile-time error.

+#### Null
+> There is also a special null type, the type of the expression null, which has no name.
+Because the null type has no name, it is impossible to declare a variable of the null type or to cast to the null type.
+The null reference is the only possible value of an expression of null type. **The null reference can always be cast to any reference type.** In practice, the programmer can ignore the null type and just pretend that null is merely a special literal that can be of any reference type.

+- The null reference can always be cast to any reference type.
+- A variable cannot be declared to be type null.
+- Null is technically a reference type.

 ## Generics & Collections
 #### Generics